freemind001/easy-switcher/README.md

   sudo systemctl enable easy-switcher sudo systemctl start easy-switcher
   ```
   If your OS doesn't support systemd, please refer your OS documentation on how to install and run daemons.
-You need to use -o or --old-style switch to run Easy Switcher as an "old-style" (true) daemon.
+You may need to use -o or --old-style switch to run Easy Switcher as an "old-style" (true) daemon.

 ## Configuring
 Easy Switcher has a built-in configuration tool.
 For automatic configuration, run it in the terminal with the -c or --configure switch.